 Treatments can either attempt to restore fertility — by means of medication or surgery — or assist in reproduction with sophisticated techniques.

 Fertility restoration: Stimulating ovulation with fertility drugs

-Clomiphene citrate (Clomid, Serophene).
-This drug is taken orally and stimulates ovulation in women who have PCOS or other ovulation disorders.
-It causes the pituitary gland to release more FSH and LH, which stimulate the growth of an ovarian follicle containing an egg.
-Clomiphene citrate also improves fertility in normally ovulating women, and is often used as an initial treatment for unexplained infertility.
+- Clomiphene citrate.
+Clomiphene citrate (Clomid, Serophene) is taken by mouth and stimulates ovulation by causing the pituitary gland to release more FSH and LH, which stimulate the growth of an ovarian follicle containing an egg.

-Metformin (Glucophage).
-This oral drug is used when insulin resistance is a known or suspected cause of infertility, usually in women with a diagnosis of PCOS.
-Metformin improves insulin resistance, normalizing the insulin level and making ovulation more likely to occur.
+- Metformin.
+Metformin (Glucophage, others) is used when insulin resistance is a known or suspected cause of infertility, usually in women with a diagnosis of PCOS.
+Metformin helps improve insulin resistance, which can make ovulation more likely to occur.

 Fertility restoration: Surgery